TNO-MPC/protocols.distributed_keygen/README.md

 parties ("party1", "party2", and "party3").
 We show the code for all 3 parties and assume that a `distributed_scheme` has already been generated by the parties.

-Note that in order to decrypt to ciphertext it must be known to all parties.
+Note that in order to decrypt, the ciphertext must be known to all parties.
 Also, all parties must participate in the decryption, even in the case that they do not receive any other shares or the result.

 _Beware: When sending a ciphertext to more than one party, the method `pool.broadcast()` MUST be used.
 When using